vapor/docs/routing/basic.md

 Routing is one of the most critical parts of a web framework.
 The router decides which requests get which responses.

 Vapor has a plethora of functionality for routing including route builders, groups, and collections.
-In this section, we will look at the basic of routing.
+In this section, we will look at the basics of routing.

 ## Register